 “Dearest dearest darling most important dearest darling Natalie—this is me talking, your own priceless own Natalie.”

-A second reading however made me much more appreciative of this weird anti-bildungsroman.
-What I previously thought of as being a confounding narrative with an unclear storyline became a clever take of the three-acts typical of a monomyth: the story begins with Natalie ‘departing’ from her home, she is ‘initiated’ in college, and after a particularly illusive confrontation in a forest she ‘returns’ to her campus with the realisation that “as she had never been before, she was now alone, and grown-up, and powerful, and not at all afraid”.
+A second and third reading however made me much more appreciative of this peculiar anti-bildungsroman.
+What I previously thought of as being a confounding narrative with an unclear storyline became a clever take of the three-acts typical of a monomyth.

 Hangsaman is focuses on Natalie Waite, a troubling young woman whose intolerance towards others makes her retreat into a series of disturbing fantasies.
 The narrative chronicles Natalie’s attempts to navigate the murky waters of adulthood.
 However, Natalie’s journey into adulthood is not only essentially negative but concludes ambiguously.
 Readers will find Natalie’s self-alienation, which dictates her behaviour and thoughts as well as shaping her worldview and imagination, alienating, as we are left wondering just how unreliable a narrator she is.

 At the age of seventeen, Natalie believes that “she had been truly conscious only since she was about fifteen” and lives “in an odd corner of a world of sound and sight past the daily voices of her father and mother and their incomprehensible actions”.
 Forced into daily tête-à-têtes with her pompous writer-father—who enjoys disparaging Natalie’s creative writing—and made to listen to her neurotic and alcoholic mother’s diatribes against marriage, Natalie’s relationship with herself and others is already mired in ambivalence.